coderbyheart/adacon/content/code-of-conduct.md

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for _Ada Con Norway_.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for _AdaCon Norway_.

 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.